ckenaley/SalinityTransitions/README.md

 analysis of O’Connor and Kenaley (202x).
 We undertook stochastic character mapping and multistate speciation and extinction modeling of salinity habitat and diadromy.
-This repository contains the scripts to perform the analysis and the data that were produced.
+This repository contains the scripts to perform the analysis and (if on Dryad) the data that were produced.

 Scripts include: